kingzamzon/docs/docs/sdk/serverless-signing/overview.md

 :::info
 **STATE OF THE NETWORK**

-Using Lit Actions in production IS now supported on the [Habanero Mainnet Beta](../../network/networks/mainnet.md).
-You can read the full announcement [here](https://spark.litprotocol.com/) and check out [the docs](https://spark.litprotocol.com/) on performing the required migration steps.
+Using Lit Actions in production IS now supported on the [Habanero Mainnet Beta](../../network/networks/mainnet).
+Check out the [docs on migration](../../network/migration-guide) to learn how you can start building on Habanero today.

 :::